desai-k/recipe-rating-analysis/README.md

 # recipe-rating-analysis

 ## Introduction
-Here’s a polished version you can drop straight into your website’s **Introduction** section:

----

-## Introduction
 Food plays an important role in daily life, and understanding what makes a recipe appealing can help users make better cooking decisions.
 In this project, I analyze a large dataset of online recipes and user ratings to investigate how nutritional characteristics influence user preferences.

 The dataset is composed of two sources: a recipes dataset containing 83,782 recipes and an interactions dataset containing 731,927 user ratings.
 After combining and cleaning these datasets, the resulting dataset used for this analysis contains **83,782 recipes**, each with aggregated rating information.